gflengas/Genetic-Algorithm-for-WHPP/README.md

 <ins>Selection method:</ins>

 We have 2 selection methods which we utilize in our algorithm:
---The first, **public Population crossoverBest(Population population)**, is based on the choice of the 2 best chromosomes through getFittest and then use for the 1st half the genes of the best, one for the 2nd the genes of the 2nd best.
+- The first, **public Population crossoverBest(Population population)**, is based on the choice of the 2 best chromosomes through getFittest and then use for the 1st half the genes of the best, one for the 2nd the genes of the 2nd best.
---The second, **public Population crossoverPopulation(Population population)**, initially chooses the best chromosome as a parent and then considering elitism and crossover ratio, utilizes the rouletteWheelSelection, for the choice of the 2nd parent and finally chooses random half-half of the parents the genes and creates the new chromosome, checks its consistency and if it is acceptable adds it to the new population.
+- The second, **public Population crossoverPopulation(Population population)**, initially chooses the best chromosome as a parent and then considering elitism and crossover ratio, utilizes the rouletteWheelSelection, for the choice of the 2nd parent and finally chooses random half-half of the parents the genes and creates the new chromosome, checks its consistency and if it is acceptable adds it to the new population.
 Otherwise adds parent1.

 <ins>Crossover methods</ins>